tano-systems/meta-tanowrt/meta-tanowrt-hsl-swi/README.md

 - Parity: none
 - Flow control: none

 When the system boot is complete, a terminal will be accessible on the UART2 port.
-For login use credentials described in the "[Access](#access)" section.
+For login use credentials described in the "[Access](#12-access)" section.

-## Default Network Configuration
+## 9 Default Network Configuration

 By default configured and enabled only `eth0` interface with static IPv4 address 192.168.10.1 with enabled DHCP server on it.